 Visitors to our website

 The search facility on our website is provided by WordPress only searches the content on our website.
-No user-specific data is collected by either WordPress, the NDA or any third party.
+No user-specific data is collected by either WordPress, Hear for Norfolk or any third party.

 Security and performance

-The NDA uses a third party service to help maintain the security and performance of the NDA website.
-To deliver this service it processes the IP addresses of visitors to the NDA website.
+Hear for Norfolk uses a third party service to help maintain the security and performance of the Hear for Norfolk website.
+To deliver this service it processes the IP addresses of visitors to the Hear for Norfolk website.

 People who contact us via social media